Masks are optional in most areas at RVH. Signage and your care team will indicate if masking is required.

 X Complete Chart Check documentation

-All students must provide a Clinical Preparedness Permit (e.g., Synergy Stamp) or fill out a Learner-Instructor-Immunization-Records-Form with-COVID
+All students must provide a Clinical Preparedness Permit (e.g., Synergy Stamp) or fill out a Learner-Instructor Immunization Record Form.
+This form must be completed and signed by a registered Health Care Professional.

-Please send proof of your Clinical Preparedness Permit or your RVH Occupational Health and Wellness Immunization Record Form to students@rvh.on.ca
+Please send proof of your Clinical Preparedness Permit or your RVH Immunization Record Form to students@rvh.on.ca

 For more information on required immunizations:

-Please ensure that your Vulnerable Sector Check or Criminal Record Check will remain valid for the duration of your placement (Expiry date is one year from date of issue).
+Please ensure that your Vulnerable Sector Check will remain valid for the duration of your placement (Expiry date is one year from date of issue).

-Bring send of your Vulnerable Sector Check or Criminal Record Check to students@rvh.on.ca
+Send of your Vulnerable Sector Check to students@rvh.on.ca

 Please note: If you have a Clinical Preparedness Permit that includes a Vulnerable Sector Check validation (e.g. Synergy) this is acceptable to show.